GoogleCloudPlatform/jetty-runtime/tests/README.md

 ```
 > cd tests/test-war-smoke
-> mvn install
+> mvn package
 > docker run --rm -it -p 8088:8080 test-war-smoke:latest
 ```

 This will deploy the test-war-smoke container and you will be able to query the service with your browser by nagivating to (http://localhost:8088/).
+To run local tests against a manually deployed container, the System properties `-Dtest.mode=local -Dapp.deploy.port=8088` must be set.